Gravelbourg: Education

 The town has for the past four decades been noteworthy for College Mathieu, a francophone boarding school for boys and girls who wish to acquire or retain fluency in French.
-The College offers courses such as welding, nursing and Eary Childhood Education.
-The highschool is now named École Mathieu de Gravelbourg and is run by Le CÉF.
+The College offers courses such as welding, nursing and early childhood education.
+The high school is now named École Mathieu de Gravelbourg and is run by Le CÉF.
 The school has attracted students from throughout the southern part of the province as well as other areas of Canada and overseas, notably Africa.
 It offers classes from Grade 8 to 12.

 École Beau-Soleil offers K to Grade 7 in French.

 Churches

 Former Catholic bishopric

 From 1930 to 1998 the town was the cathedral city of the Roman Catholic diocese of Gravelbourg, headed by a Francophone bishop.
 In 1998, Pope John Paul II suppressed the residential diocese, so that it is now a titular see.
 The Cathedral of Our Lady of the Assumption was at that time designated a "co-cathedral" of the Archdiocese of Regina.